chef/chef-web-docs/chef_master/source/config_rb_solo.rst

    The location in which cookbook files are stored (temporarily) during upload.

 ``solo``
-   Run the Chef Infra Client in chef-solo mode.
-This setting determines if the Chef Infra Client is to attempt to communicate with the Chef Infra Server.
+   Run Chef Infra Client in chef-solo mode.
+This setting determines if Chef Infra Client is to attempt to communicate with the Chef Infra Server.
 Default value: ``false``.

 ``syntax_check_cache_path``
    All files in a cookbook must contain valid Ruby syntax.
 Use this setting to specify the location in which knife caches information about files that have been checked for valid Ruby syntax.